ubfx/BinDiffHelper/Readme.md

 * Fixed a bug where protobuf library was missing in some builds
 * New file load menu

-### v0.3.1
-* Fixed a crash when opening a file via the "from project" option

-### v0.3.2
+### v0.2
-* Fixed a bug where diffing with a different file from same project didn't work
-* Fixed a bug where files with short names (< 3 characters>) could not be diffed
+* Fix a bug where the file to import to needed to be checked out.
+* Increase size of project file selection dialog

+### v0.1
+* BinDiff the binary opened in Ghidra with another binary from the same Ghidra project, show results and import function names
+* Open a BinDiff file, created with BinDiff 6, from two .BinExport files and import the matching function names in Ghidra

 ### Next releases
 * Import function names and function parameters (type and name)